dropbox/zxcvbn/README.md

 result.match_sequence     # the list of patterns that zxcvbn based the
                           # entropy calculation on.

-result.calculation_time   # how long it took to calculate an answer,
+result.calc_time          # how long it took to calculate an answer,
                           # in milliseconds. usually only a few ms.
 ````